aThorp96/shell-scripting-workshop/scripting.md

 %Linux@App

 # What is shell scripting?
- * BASH pipes
- * Environment variable
- * File manipulation
+ * Automatically running shell commands

 # Why use shell scripting
- * Learning the language
- * Not having to learn the language
+ * You already use the language
  * Avoiding large overhead/libraries
  * Very easy to write
  * Interract natively with OS environment